RobotRogue/Enderwire_Docs/README.md

 # Parts:
 ### Bill of Materials (BOM)
 These are the parts that you will need to source (aka: buy) to make the conversion happen.

+**Note: You also need to source all the parts listed in the Stealthburner BOM!** Found here: https://vorondesign.com/voron_stealthburner

 **Notes:** You might want to buy 5-10% extra of the Fasteners just in case.
 As for the Linear Rails, you only need 4 if you are doing a non-pro conversion).
 For the Drag Chain, usually ONE chain will do, but you'll need to buy 2 additional *sets* of ends for it then.
 |Area|Part|Quantity|
 |----------|----------|----------|